molang3739/JavaScript/decode message.md

-row also have it limits ,as we  doing row-=2 ,and row +=2; we can't let row out of the matrix .so row mast bigger than -1 ,and < rows the function should be
+row also have a  limitation ,as we  doing row-=2 ,and row +=2; we can't let row out of the matrix .so row must bigger than -1 ,and < rows. the function is blow ,and it passed the test.
 ```

 /**